newrelic/go-agent/README.md

-# New Relic Go Instrumentation Library
+# New Relic Go SDK

 ## Requirements